A Complete Guide to Paying for College

 You can’t get grants like these without applying.
 Avoid leaving money on the table by applying for the FAFSA.

-Determine If Additional Funds Are Needed
+Determine if Additional Funds Are Needed

 If you’ve applied for the FAFSA and scholarships, but you still need help paying for school, another option to pay for school is to take out a student loan.
 Student loans typically have low fixed interest rates.
 You’ll know exactly how much you’ll owe back without the risk of rates going up over time.